kaicx1/CS3560-Assignment2/README.md

-# CS3560-Assignment2
+# CS3560-Assignment2/3
- MIni Twitter using Java with a Java swing GUI
+ Mini Twitter using Java with a Java swing GUI